-This is the complete interview by Robert Benjamin with Howard Gadlin, Ombudsman and Director of the Center for Cooperative Resolution at the National Institutes of Health since 1999, filmed as part of Mediate.com's "The Mediators: Views from the Eye of the Storm" Series.
+This is the complete interview by Robert Benjamin with Howard Gadlin, former Ombudsman and Director of the Center for Cooperative Resolution at the National Institutes of Health, filmed as part of Mediate.com's "The Mediators: Views from the Eye of the Storm" Series.

 An experienced mediator, trainer and consultant, he has years of experience working with conflicts related to race, ethnicity and gender, including sexual harassment.
 At present he is developing new approaches to addressing conflicts among scientists.
 He is often called in as a consultant/mediator in “intractable” disputes.
 He has designed and conducted training programs internationally in dispute resolution, sexual harassment and multicultural conflict.
 In recent years he has concentrated on developing approaches to addressing conflicts among scientists.
 With his colleague, Dr. Michelle Bennett, he is conducting trainings and workshops on Team Science and Collaboration at Medical Research Centers and Universities throughout North America.
 He is the author, among other writings, of “Conflict, Cultural Differences, and the Culture of Racism,” and “Mediating Sexual Harassment.”
 He is the co-author of the “On Neutrality: What An Organizational Ombudsman Might Want to Know” and was Guest Editor of a Negotiation Journal section entitled “The Many, Different and Complex Roles Played by Ombudsmen in Dispute Resolution.”
 His most recent writings include “Collaboration and Team Science: A Field Guide.”